-- Outline of and access to training requirements (outcome statements and EPAs). - Record of longitudinal achievement/progress against outcome statements and EPAs. - Record of additional education training (export/ import) e.g. Basic Life Support or hand hygiene. - Record of CPD activities (PGY2). - Procedural log for junior doctor to add procedures (not prescribed list). - Record of assessment.
+- Record of longitudinal achievement/progress against outcome statements and EPAs. - Record of assessments. - Record of additional education training (export/ import) e.g. Basic Life Support or hand hygiene. - Record of Medical Board of Australia CPD activities (PGY2). - Record of procedures for prevocational doctor to add procedures (not prescribed list). - Space for prevocational doctors' goals and reflections

-See the e-portfolio specifications at ATTACHMENT C for further details.
+Note: this section will continue to be developed as the detailed requirements for the e-portfolio are developed.
+See the e-portfolio specifications at ATTACHMENT D for further details.